Pandario/34-vue24/README.md

 To make data-format faster - used date-fns lib.
 First wanted to use axios, but fetched it with vue.

 ## Instalation process:
 Just download .zip, npm install to install dependencies.
+Npm run dev.
 Enjoy.